Articles, Games and more...

 Shaw's humorous satire of the medical profession.

 Dublin-born George Bernard Shaw (1856-1950) was an active Socialist and a brilliant platform speaker.
 He was strongly critical of London theatre and closely associated with the intellectual revival of British drama.
-Dan H. Laurence (series editor) has edited Shaw's Collected Letters and Collected Plays with their Prefaces.
-Imogen Stubbs is an actress and has played leading roles on stage, television and in film.
-Joley Wood has taught Anglo-Irish literature at Trinity College, Dublin.
+Dan H. Laurence has edited Shaw's COLLECTED LETTERS and COLLECTED PLAYS with their Prefaces.
+He was Literary Advisor to the Shaw Estate until his retirement in 1990.
+Nicholas Grene is Professor of English at the University of Dublin.

 For the latest books, recommendations, offers and more